adams-okode/spring-boot-ussd-demo/doc.md

 ```

-- Processing the provided input, determining the response type and updatting the session accordingly
+- Processing the provided input, determining the response type, and updating the session accordingly

 ```java
     /**